The Energy Loss of a Heavy Quark Moving in a Viscous Fluid

 Although our familiar strongly coupled systems do not exactly coincide with the $\mathcal{N}=4$ SYM gauge theory, we apply this theory as a useful model to study such systems through AdS/CFT correspondence.
 This modelling shows agreement with real physical systems in particular circumstances.
 For example in QGP experiments at RHIC or at LHC, a gas of quarks and gluons is produced with the temperature about 170 MeV which is strongly coupled.
 Although QCD as the underlying theory in these experiment is distinct from $\mathcal{N}=4$ SYM gauge theory, but this has not prevented us to apply this to to study of QCD in QGP experiments.
 Specially in the hydrodynamic regime, computation of the transport coefficients is known as a remarkable success of AdS/CFT \cite{Kovtun:2004de} providing results in agreement with experiment.

 One of the other significant subjects from both experimental and theoretical standpoints, is the motion of quarks created during heavy-ion collisions in the plasma.
-Up to now, invoking AdS/CFT, three different mechanisms have been introduced to describe the rate of energy and momentum loss through this motion; exerting drag force on the quark from the plasma \cite{Herzog:2006gh,Gubser:2006bz}, Cherenkov radiation of a fast heavy quark \cite{CasalderreySolana:2009ch} and radiation related to quark's decleration \cite{Fadafan:2008bq,Chernicoff:2008sa}.
-There is a simple holographic picture for these problems.
+Up to now, invoking AdS/CFT, different mechanisms have been introduced to describe the rate of energy and momentum loss through this motion; \cite{Herzog:2006gh,Gubser:2006bz,CasalderreySolana:2009ch,Fadafan:2008bq,Chernicoff:2008sa}.
+There is a simple holographic picture dual to these problems.
 The probe quark moving in plasma is mapped to a probe string in the AdS space.
-So instead of taking into account the quark motion in a strongly coupled system one can simply trace the classical dynamics of a string in the gravity side.
-We will concentrate on the first case in this paper.
+So instead of studying quark's motion in a strongly coupled system one can simply trace the classical dynamics of a string in gravity side.
+From now on, we concentrate on the drag force formalism \cite{Herzog:2006gh, Gubser:2006bz} to compute the energy loss in this paper.